 Most Durable: Sportneer Military Lensatic Sighting Compass

-The first feature is obvious: Its metallic cover keeps the compass safe from damage and scratching.
-A clear cover window lets you see the compass without exposing it to the elements.
-The window also features crosslines for more accurate readings.
-The read sight features a magnifying lens that magnifies the card dial.
-This makes it easier to get an accurate reading.
+The first feature is obvious: its metallic cover keeps the compass safe from damage and scratching, and a clear cover window lets you see the compass without exposing it to the elements.
+The window also features crosslines for more accurate readings, while the read sight features a magnifying lens that magnifies the card dial.

-The fluorescent directional arrow and dial let you maintain your readings when the sun goes down.
-A shockproof, waterproof case keeps the compass intact if you drop it and kick it down the trail.
+A fluorescent directional arrow and dial let you maintain your readings when the sun goes down, and a shockproof, waterproof case keeps the compass intact if you drop it and kick it down the trail.
 We also appreciate the integrated belt loop attachment, so you can stow it quickly while you scramble up a steep incline, then whip it out and get your bearings when you reach a viewpoint.

-- Pros: Sturdy metallic cover keeps bearing preserved during hikes
+- Sturdy metallic cover keeps bearing preserved during hikes

 Best for Travel: Suunto MB-6G Global Compass

-Balanced for both Northern and Southern hemispheres, Suunto’s MB-6G ($69) is built for use wherever your travels may take you.
-The high-grade steel needle provides specific navigational directions, and the integrated clinometer tells you the steepness of the hill you’re climbing, which comes in very handy during avalanche season.
+Balanced for both the Northern and Southern hemispheres, Suunto’s MB-6G ($115) is built for use wherever your travels may take you.
+The high-grade steel needle provides specific navigational directions, and the integrated clinometer tells you the steepness of the hill you’re climbing, which comes in handy during avalanche season.

 - Weight: 2 oz.

-- Pros: Compact, durable, and balanced for use in all hemispheres
+- Compact, durable, and balanced for use in all hemispheres

-- Cons: More expensive than others on this list
+- More expensive than others on this list

 Best for Snowsports: Brunton TruArc 7 Compass